tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 This namespace defines three tags (`drm`, `clientToken`, and `serverToken`), and two attributes (`scheme` and `href`).

-## `drm:drm`
+## `drm:licensor`

-The `drm:drm` tag indicates that some special DRM-specific information will help the client decode a representation.
-In some cases, it may not be possible to even retrieve a representation without the information kept in the `drm:drm` tag.
+The `drm:licensor` tag indicates that some special DRM-specific licensing information will help the client decode a representation.
+In some cases, it may not be possible to even retrieve a representation without the information kept in the `drm:licensor` tag.

-This document defines the semantics of the `drm:drm` tag when the value of the `scheme` attribute is one defined in the DRM Scheme Registry.
-It does not define the semantics of the `drm` tag when the value of the `scheme` attribute is a URI not found in the DRM Scheme Registry.
+This document defines the semantics of the `drm:licensor` tag under DRM systems described in the DRM Scheme Registry (q.v.).
+It does not define the semantics of the `drm:licensor` tag under other DRM systems.

-The `drm:drm` tag MAY be the child of an `atom:link` tag.
+The `drm:licensor` tag MAY be the child of an `atom:link` tag.
 When it appears, it is intended to shed light on the representation that will be returned by following that link.

-The `drm:drm` tag MUST provide a value for the `drm:scheme` attribute.
-Its purpose is to help a client jump through DRM hoops, not to signal the mere presence of DRM (the `vnd.librarysimplified/obfuscated` media type can be used for that.)
-Depending on the DRM scheme in use, values for the `drm:clientToken` and `drm:serverToken` attributes might be required, optional, or forbidden.

-## `drm:scheme`

-The value of the `scheme` attribute identifies the DRM scheme in use.
-This MUST either be a short string from the DRM Scheme Registry (q.v.), or a URI.

-When the `drm:drm` tag is used, it MUST provide a value for the `drm:scheme` attribute.
+If acquiring a book through an `<opds:link>` tag would require negotiating a DRM system, the client MUST be able to determine _which_ DRM system is in use by examining the `<opds:link>` tag and its children.
+It MUST be possible to determine which DRM system is in use _before_ triggering an unsafe state transition such as OPDS `borrow` or `buy`.
+There are three ways to determine which DRM system is in use:

+* A DRM-specific media type, either in the `type` of the `<opds:link>` tag, or in an embedded `<opds:indirectAcquisition>` tag, can indicate that the resource is controlled by an ACS or LCP system.
+For example, a link that leads to an `vnd.adobe/adept+xml` file which leads to an `application/epub+zip` file is controlled by an ACS system.

+* A `ccid-urms` URL in the target of an `<opds:link>` indicates that the resource is controlled by a URMS system.

+* The use of the `vnd.librarysimplified/obfuscated` media type in the `<opds:link>` tag or an embedded `<opds:indirectAcquisition>` indicates that a DRM system is in use.
+The `scheme` parameter to that media type indicates _which_ DRM scheme is in use.

+It's important for two reasons to identify the DRM scheme in use.
+First, most clients can handle some DRM schemes but not others.
+A client has a right to know, before asking its user to pay for a book, whether it will actually be able to decrypt the book.
+Second, some of the `drm:` elements and attributes have different meanings, depending on the DRM scheme in use.

 ## `drm:clientToken`